 Change the second paragraph as follows:

 The Frame Body field is of variable size, constrained as defined in 8.2.4.7.1 (General)(#6225).
 The maximum frame body size is determined by the maximum MSDU size, plus the length of the Mesh Control field (6, 12 or 18 octets) if present, the maximum unenerypted MMPDU size (see Table 8-0a), plus any overhead from security encapsulation.
-The maximum MPDU length transmitted by a DMG STA is 7995 octets.(11ad)

-Replace Figure 8-1 with the following (changing the frame body length range):
+Replace Figure 8-1 with the following (changing the frame body length range to “variable”):

 Editor: Change the frame body size in Figure 8-1 to “variable”.